finos/FDC3/website/versioned_docs/version-2.0/api/spec.md

 ### Compliance with Intent Standards

-Intents represent a contract with expected behaviour if an app asserts that it supports the intent.
+Intents represent a contract with expected behavior if an app asserts that it supports the intent.
 Where this contract is enforceable by schema (for example, return object types), the FDC3 API implementation SHOULD enforce compliance and return an error if the interface is not met.

 It is expected that App Directories SHOULD also curate listed apps and ensure that they are complying with declared intents.